 During December, special flower mixes are on sale in stores, so if you're an aroma bath enthusiast, it's worth a try.
 A similar Peruvian tradition involves lighting candles of different colors on New Year's Eve, as each has a different meaning.

 In the first minutes of the new year, you can see many people with suitcases on the streets of Peru's cities.
-What kind of craziness is this and where is everyone going, we thought.
+What kind of craziness is this and where is everyone going, I thought.

 But it turns out that this ritual is also a New Year's tradition.
 It is believed that if you go out in the street with an empty suitcase in the first minutes of the year, the coming year will be filled with interesting travels.